skypjack/entt/docs/md/entity.md

 case.
 This type of groups is therefore the least performing in general, but also the only one that can be used in any situation to slightly improve performance.

-Non-owning groups can be sorted by means of their `sort` member functions.
+Non-owning groups are sorted using their `sort` member functions.
 Sorting a non-owning group affects all its instances.

 ### Nested groups